tpwres/teczki-polskiego-wrestlingu/GUIDELINES.md

 # Events not in Poland

 - Not allowed as event pages.
-- However, if an organization was named and involved in an event that took place outside of Poland, it's worth a mention on that organization's page.
+- However, if an organization was named and involved in an event held outside of Poland, it's worth a mention on that organization's page.

 # Organizations not from Poland

-- Not allowed as organization pages.
-This means no WWE, AEW, NJPW.
-- If talent from that organization appeared in a match that took place in Poland, it can be mentioned in that event's page.
+- Allowed as organization pages if they held an event in Poland (this means WWE can have a page).

 # Photo policy